 Also to note that while the summit is not the objective with this trip (top quality pow skiing is!!) if the group is moving well and the weather cooperates we will consider heading for the top.

 - Trip Includes: guide, transportation, and necessary avalanche safety kit

 - Touring gear required but not included in trip price.
-Please inquire for rental rates if you do not have your own touring equipment.
+If you require rental touring gear, please contact our sister company Basecamp Niseko.

 - Avalanche safety equipment (beacon, shovel, probe, and appropriate backpack) are required.
 If you do not have your own please let us know when booking so we can provide equipment as necessary.